MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcribbonlinkctrl-class.md

 ### <a name="return-value"></a>Valore restituito

-Il valore corrente del collegamento ipertestuale.
+Valore corrente del collegamento ipertestuale.

 ### <a name="remarks"></a>Note